Catapush/catapush-ios-sdk-pod/CREATING_APN_CERTIFICATE.md

 # Creating VoIP Services certificate
 These are pre-requisites for setting up VoIP with Catapush.

-* Make sure your app has an explicit app id and push entitlements in Apple's Developer Portal.
-* Create a VoIP Push Certificate.
-This can be re-used for development and production.

 Please follow this steps:
-Log in to the [iOS Dev Center](https://developer.apple.com/membercenter/index.action) and click on the Certificates, Identifiers & Profiles on the right.
-Click Identifiers.
+Log in to the [iOS Dev Center](https://developer.apple.com/membercenter/index.action) and click on the Certificates, Identifiers & Profiles.

-Go to Identifiers > App IDs.
+* Go to Identifiers > App IDs.

-Add a new App ID clicking the "+" button.
+* Add a new App ID clicking the "+" button.

 Under App ID Description enter the Name of your application, for example: "My Application Name"